arav06/aws-fundies/aws-services-fundamentals.md

 ### Instance Types

-The virtual hardware of our virtual server
+The virtual hardware of our server

 AWS gives us categories for the type of hardware we need: general, compute, memory, accelerated, storage